CletusG/Coding-Challenges/README.md

 # Python-Challenges
-Python Challenges i completed from Codewars and other random challenges.
+Programming Challenges i completed from Codewars and other random challenges.
 Updates as i complete more